qaalabs/fabric/docs/04-ingest-pipeline/instructions.md

 3. Create a **New workspace**:

-    - Give it a name of your choice.
-For example: `fab_workspace`
+    - Give it a unique name.
+For example: `fab_workspace123`
     - Leave all other options as the default values
     - Click **Apply**